 Do hernias always need to be operated on?

 You may suspect or know that you have a hernia and have visited a general practitioner, who has confirmed this diagnosis and possibly recommended surgery.
 Surgery is not always required, but the vast majority of hernias do eventually end up being operated upon.
 A case can be made for not operating on a particular type of hernia or delaying the surgery.
-However, over all prompt surgery means that the hernia is operated on at its easiest stage to fix and before possible complications have developed.
+However, over-all prompt surgery means that the hernia is operated on at its easiest stage to repair and before possible complications have developed.